-The Practice Manager is Rachel Cummings and our Deputy Managers are Vikki Brown and Torie Gooden.
+The Practice Manager is Rachel Cummings and our Deputy Managers are Vicki Brown, Torie Gooden and Amy-Jay Davies

 The management team are involved in managing all of the business aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment and information technology.
 The practice manager supports the GPs and other medical professionals with delivering patient services and also helps to develop extended services to enhance patient care.